istio/istio.io/content/en/docs/ambient/usage/troubleshoot-ztunnel/index.md

 ---
-title: Debug connectivity issues with ztunnel
+title: Troubleshoot connectivity issues with ztunnel
 description: How to validate the node proxies have the correct configuration.
-weight: 50
+weight: 60
 owner: istio/wg-networking-maintainers
 test: no
 ---

-This section describes some options for monitoring the ztunnel proxy configuration and datapath.
+This guide describes some options for monitoring the ztunnel proxy configuration and datapath.
 This information can also help with some high level troubleshooting and in identifying information that would be useful to collect and provide in a bug report if there are any problems.
-Additional advanced monitoring of ztunnel internals and advanced troubleshooting is out of scope for this guide.

 ## Viewing ztunnel proxy state